llmcloud24/de.KCD-Summer-School-2024/Day_3/010-basic.md

 ```

 Without specifying the exact model variant, Ollama will deploy the default for
 this model.

+> [!TIP]
-Exercise: find out, which exact model variant is deployed by default
+> As an exercise, find out which exact model variant is deployed by default
-(size, quantisation, etc.).
+> (size, quantisation, etc.).

 ## Exercise